yvonneng/instagram-collecting/har.md

 HAR stands for HTTP Archive format.
 It's a text-based format (in JSON notation) for logging your web browser's interaction with a web site.
 Developers and testers use it for troubleshooting performance issues.

-It can also be useful if you need to capture data about your data collection process. **But rememeber: Your HAR file may include your personal data,** such as the contents of the site you are browsing, your cookies, and any information you submit to the website like passwords.
+It can also be useful if you need to capture data about your data collection process. **But remember: Your HAR file may include your personal data,** such as the contents of the site you are browsing, your cookies, and any information you submit to the website like passwords.

 >![image](https://user-images.githubusercontent.com/5490428/150811748-a3ff7a7c-96db-4259-a549-f0170079f552.png)